Please read the pre-script, it's there for a reason.

-"Harry Potter, British military, on leave after training with the IDF.
+"Harry Potter, British military," Harry said clearly, "on leave after training with the IDF.
 And you are?"

 "No one in particular.
 Why should I believe you?

 Paranoid much?
-Well, I did say earlier she was trained … hmmm, maybe this wasn't aimed at me after all.
+Well, I did think earlier that she was trained … hmmm, maybe this wasn't aimed at me after all.

 "ID's in my back right pocket.
 And you're welcome, by the way."